kenjones-cisco/building-openapis/content/best-practices/design.md

 Always use SSL.
 No exceptions.

-Use [OAuth2](https://oauth.net/2/) for authentication.
+Use [OAuth2](https://oauth.net/2/) :fa-external-link: for authentication.
 The defacto industry standard for APIs.

 #### Caching